Posted 09 September 2020

 in Pride 2020

 As well as celebrating online this year we wanted to acknowledge the negative side of the web and encourage you to switch off a bit.
-We all know by now that getting outdoors is great for your health and mental health.
+We all know by now that getting outdoors is great for your physical and mental health.
 So put down your phone, switch off the TV and get outdoors.

 We’ve got suggestions for walks, cycle routes and some gorgeous wild swimming spots.
 We’re incredibly lucky to be surrounded by beautiful countryside here in Bristol and as summer is turning to autumn now is the perfect time of year to explore it.